betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_common.md

 For example, the file `ATPESC.md` with the title `# Preparing the Next Generation of Supercomputer Users` is given, the slug `preparing-the-next-generation-of-supercomputer-users` will be used in the URL on the bssw.io site.
 When the same title occurs in multiple articles on bssw.io, a random character string is appended to the slug to ensure uniqueness.

-### Section links are not supported

-Where most standard Markdown renderers will create a internal link for (sub)section headers, the bssw.io site generator will not.
-For example, the section name `## Nonstandard handling of Markdown` would typically trigger the creation of the HTML anchor `nonstandard-handling-of-markdown` which allows referring to that section using references like `[nonstandard handling](#nonstandard-handling-of-markdown)` (on the same page).
-But the bssw.io site generator will not create these section anchors.
-To get around this problem, one can manually add an anchor like `<a name="nonstandard-handling-of-markdown"></a>` directly above the section `## Nonstandard handling of Markdown` in the `*.md` file and then links to `#nonstandard-handling-of-markdown` will work.
-(NOTE: This also works with the GitHub Markdown renderer as well and does not create a conflict.)

 ### Words with two underscores become *emphasis* markers

 For example, a raw word with two or more underscores "`_`" like "this_has_underscores" will get translated to the HTML `this<em>has</em>underscores`.